Link Prediction Accuracy on Real-World Networks Under Non-Uniform Missing Edge Patterns: Discussion

+Another important limitation is that in this study, we solely focused on categorizing the data based on their domain type.
+It is highly possible that domains serve as proxies for similarities in other measurable network features.
+Future research endeavors may aim to identify and categorize the network features underlying the diverse behaviors uncovered in this study more clearly.
+This identification would enable future practitioners to make informed decisions about which link prediction method to employ based on measurements of their sampled network.

-A potentially promising avenue for future research would involve generalizing our study to the effects of sampling on link prediction in multilayer networks and temporal networks, given their increasing importance (see, e.g., \cite{yasami2018novel, hristova2016multilayer, ahmed2016sampling, ahmed2021online, he2023sequential} for various methods of link prediction in these settings).
-It might be particularly important to explore the variability in sampling methods and their impact on prediction accuracy as the amount of temporal information increases.
-Additionally, it may be beneficial to establish theoretical relationships between link predictability, different sampling settings, and the influence of different network features on prediction outcomes.
+Another potentially promising avenue for future research would be a generalization of our study to multilayer networks and temporal networks, given their increasing importance (see, e.g., \cite{yasami2018novel, hristova2016multilayer, ahmed2016sampling, ahmed2021online, he2024sequential} for various methods of link prediction in these settings).
+For example, it seems particularly important to explore the variability in sampling methods and their impact on prediction accuracy as the amount of temporal information increases, because the missingness pattern might be different for each of the temporal layers.
+Additionally, we anticipate that it will be beneficial to establish theoretical relationships between link predictability, different sampling settings, and the influence of different network features on prediction outcomes.